The Christian’s Duty

 Every Christian is taught that he must “have no fellowship with the unfruitful works of darkness, but rather expose them.”
 (Ephesians 5:11).
 God tells every Christian that he must “not hate your brother in your heart.
 You shall surely rebuke your neighbor, and not bear sin because of him” (Leviticus 19:17).
 Every Christian is responsible—not only for his own soul—but also for the welfare of those closest to him; he must not follow his brothers and sisters into sin; instead he must do what he can to stop them from sinning.

 This principle is applicable whenever the individual lay Christian is offered grape juice, instead of wine, in the Lord’s Supper.
-Unless individual Christians are willing to receive grape juice in the Lord’s Supper, the leaders of the church cannot and will not give it.
 By respectful words and a humble example, the Christian must encourage his brothers to avoid sin.
+God is often pleased with such a testimony, and it may be that the leaders of the church will give heed to it.

 God is often pleased with such a testimony, and it may be that the leaders of the church will give heed to it.